Adirondack Mountains New York, USA Travel Guide

 Ferry terminals connect directly to roads for continued car travel into the park.

 No specific exit fees or taxes apply for departing the Adirondacks or New York State for U.S. Citizens.
-For international air departures from the U.S., various federal taxes and fees are typically included in your airline ticket price.
+For international air leaving from the U.S., various federal taxes and fees are typically included in your airline ticket price.
 No separate payment is required upon departure.

 Confirm flight times and any delays or cancellations before heading to the airport.